 In the last meeting of the of the Welsh junior doctors committee, all representatives agreed that the discussions held so far indicated a good prospect of reaching a mutually agreeable deal through formal negotiation.

-The committee has therefore instructed the negotiating team to enter formal negotiation with the Welsh Government, on the understanding that that the minister for health and social services provides an equivalent mandate and accompanying investment.
+The committee has therefore instructed the negotiating team to enter formal negotiation with the Welsh Government, on the understanding that the minister for health and social services provides an equivalent mandate and accompanying investment.

 The formal negotiations which are set to take place this autumn, subject to government agreement, will focus on outstanding areas of the contract as well as a wider plan for investment and implementation.